LevineEcology/How-to-use-Github/README.md

 6. Type `git clone`, and then paste the URL you just copied i.e. `git clone git@github.com:LevineEcology/How-to-use-Github.git`.
 Press enter.

-## 3. Working on your repository -- Commits and Pushes
+## 3. Working on a repository -- Commits and Pushes

-#### 3.1 Adding your github account info to your local machine
+#### 3.1 Adding Github account info to your local machine

 You will first want to give your Github account information to your local machine so that Github can recognize your interactions.